John C. Frémont: Republican Party presidential candidate (1856)

 However, Republican leaders Nathaniel P. Banks, Henry Wilson, and John Bigelow were able to get Frémont to join their political party.
 Seeking a united front and a fresh face for the party, the Republicans nominated Frémont for president over other candidates, and conservative William L. Dayton of New Jersey, for vice president, at their June 1856 convention held in Philadelphia.
 The Republican campaign used the slogan "Free Soil, Free Men, and Frémont" to crusade for free farms (homesteads) and against the Slave Power.
 Frémont, popularly known as The Pathfinder, however, had voter appeal and remained the symbol of the Republican Party.
 The Democratic Party nominated James Buchanan.

-Frémont's wife Jessie, Bigelow, and Isaac Sherman ran Frémont's campaign.
+Frémont's wife Jessie, Bigelow, and Isaac Sherman ran Frémont's campaign, with Bigelow writing a campaign biography.
 As the daughter of a senator, Jessie had been raised in Washington, and she understood politics more than Frémont.
 Many treated Jessie as an equal political professional, while Frémont was treated as an amateur.
 She received popular attention much more than potential First Ladies, and Republicans celebrated her participation in the campaign calling her Our Jessie.
 Jessie and the Republican propaganda machine ran a strong campaign, but she was unable to get her powerful father, Senator Benton, to support Frémont.
 While praising Frémont, Benton announced his support for Buchanan.

 Results by county explicitly indicating the percentage for Frémont in each county.
 This caricature tries to link Frémont to other "strange" movements like temperance, feminism, socialism, free love, Catholicism and abolitionism.

 Frémont, along with the other presidential candidates, did not actively participate in the campaign, and he mostly stayed home at 56 West Street, in New York City.
 This practice was typical in presidential campaigns of the 19th century.
 To win the presidency, the Republicans concentrated on four swing states, Pennsylvania, New Jersey, Indiana, and Illinois.
 Republican luminaries were sent out decrying the Democratic Party's attachment to slavery and its support of the repeal of the Missouri Compromise.
 The experienced Democrats, knowing the Republican strategy, also targeted these states, running a rough media campaign, while illegally naturalizing thousands of alien immigrants in Pennsylvania.